 The Minoans were a Bronze Age civilization based on Crete and other islands in the Aegean Sea.
 Named after the legendary King Minos, this lost civilization was one of Europe’s first urban societies.

 Ruled from vast palaces, its people were accomplished artists and maritime traders, but their civilization fell into decline after a devastating volcanic eruption on the nearby island of Thera (modern-day Santorini).

 Taking an interdisciplinary approach using evidence from linguistics, inscriptions, archaeology and paleography (the study of the handwriting of ancient writing), Dr. Salgarella examined the two scripts.

 To compare them more easily, she created an online resource of individual signs and inscriptions called “SigLA – The Signs of Linear A: A paleographic Database.”
 She explains: “At the moment there is a lot of confusion about Linear A. We don’t really know how many signs are to be taken as core signs; there’s even been a partial misclassification of signs in the past.

-“A foundation stone” to help unlock secrets of Linear A
+“A foundation stone” to help unlock secrets of Minoan Linear A language

 “This database tries to clear up the situation and give scholars a basis for advancement.
 We don’t have a Rosetta Stone to crack the code of Linear A, and more linguistic analysis is required, but this structural analysis is a foundation stone.”